rubykit/kit/libraries/kit-api-json-api/README.md

 - [ ] Top level meta data
 - [ ] Errors

+Not supported:
+- Polymorphic relationships.
+Nothing in the spec prevents them, but I have yet to find a good usecase.

 ## Steps

 - Parsing a JSON:API request: transform the data inside an `HTTP request` to a `Request` (high level representation of the requested data).